MarilynKeller/SKEL/README.md

 # Alignment

 SKEL can be aligned to SMPL sequences.
-You can download SMPL sequences from the [AMASS](https://amass.is.tue.mpg.de/) Download page.
+You can download SMPL sequences from the [AMASS](https://amass.is.tue.mpg.de/) Download page, and selecting the `SMPL+H G` sequences.

 Here is the command to run the alignment:
 ```